 Lumbar and Sacral Pain

 Your lower back does the lion's share of supporting your weight gain, baby, and enlarged uterus.
 According to an article in Current Reviews in Musculoskeletal Medicine, 50-80% of pregnant women have low back pain during pregnancy.
 This is more common after the fifth to seventh month of pregnancy, according to a study published in the journal Spine.
+Lower back pain in the third trimester is not uncommon.

 As you gain weight and your belly gets bigger, you shift your posture to compensate.
 This causes your lower or lumbar curve to shift forward, which puts more strain on your spine.
 You might have pain in the middle of your lower back, or the pain may be worse on one side or the other.